Apply for the Boiler Upgrade Scheme

 Check if your property is eligible

-Your property must have a valid Energy Performance Certificate (EPC) with no outstanding recommendations for loft or cavity wall insulation.
+Your property must have a valid Energy Performance Certificate (EPC).
+An EPC is valid for 10 years.

 If you’re not sure whether your property is suitable for a low carbon heating system, speak to an MCS certified installer.
 They can tell you about your options.